NSS-01/FSS-DT/README.md

 This project is a secure multi-party computation library that designs and implements privacy-preserving computation protocols based on arithmetic secret sharing and function secret sharing.
-It also utilizes these protocols to implement the application of privacy-preserving machine learning, specifically privacy-preserving neural network inference.
+It also utilizes these protocols to implement the application of privacy-preserving machine learning.

 ## Installation